3DB (Melbourne): History

-History – pre-War era – 1927–1939
+Pre-war era – 1927–1939

-Not only does this section look at 3DB's pre-war history, but it also shows how initiatives that began during this era and were extended into later eras.

 On air times

 3DB was awarded its broadcast licence in 1925 but did not immediately come on air due to debates in Federal Parliament as to whether or not Australia should proceed with the then-unique system of A Class (later ABC) and B Class (later commercial) stations.
 The station eventually made its on-air debut on 21 February 1927 in a fairly low-key manner.

 In the 1920s, at most stations including 3DB, it was not unusual for there to be breaks between programs during which the station temporally closed down.
 Sometimes these breaks were of 30 minutes' duration; sometimes longer.
 However, within just a few years, such breaks were eliminated and 3DB (and most other Melbourne commercial stations) broadcast for set times during each day.
 By 1934, 3DB was on air at the following times: